 Small Rural Hospital Improvement Program

-The Center for Rural Health (AzCRH) at The University of Arizona Health Sciences (UAHS) Mel and Enid Zuckerman College of Public Health was awarded a three-year $348,251 grant by the Health Resources and Services Administration (HRSA) to support the Arizona Small Rural Hospital Improvement Grant Program (AzSHIP).
-The grant supports 13 small rural hospitals under 50 beds for health system reforms such as value-based purchasing programs, accountable care organizations, and payment bundling.
-Eleven of the 13 hospitals are federally designated Critical Access Hospitals (25 beds or less, 35 miles or more from another hospital). » Download AzSHIP Fast Facts
+The Arizona Center for Rural Health (AzCRH) at The University of Arizona (UArizona) Health Sciences Mel and Enid Zuckerman College of Public Health (MEZCOPH) is funded by the Health Resources & Services Administration (HRSA) for the Arizona Small Rural Hospital Improvement Program (AzSHIP).

-The 13 participating small rural hospitals include for-profit, not-for-profit, and tribal organizations that provide short-term, general acute hospital and 24/7 emergency care for their communities, and play crucial roles in assuring access to quality health care, improving population health outcomes, and contributing to a rural community’s jobs, economic health, and development.
-They are in nine of Arizona’s 15 counties.
+These 16 eligible Arizona hospitals include for-profit, not-for-profit, and tribal-operated (P.L.
+638 self-determination) organizations that provide short-term, general acute hospital and 24/7 emergency care for their rural communities.
+They play crucial roles in assuring ready access to quality health care, improving population health outcomes, and contributing to rural community economic health and development.